Tick. Tock. Rage.

 The age of mechanical misery

 For over a century, the metronome barely changed.
-A wooden pyramid.
-A swinging arm.
-A sound like a grandfather clock having a nervous breakdown.
+It was a wooden pyramid with a swinging arm and a sound like a grandfather clock having a nervous breakdown.

 Sure, it kept time.
 But: